-Carcinomas of the head and neck most commonly arise from the base of tongue and tonsils (oropharynx), voice box (larynx) and upper throat (supraglottic larynx) and mouth (oral cavity).
+Carcinomas of the head and neck most commonly arise from the base of the tongue and tonsils (oropharynx), voice box (larynx) and upper throat (supraglottic larynx) and mouth (oral cavity).
 Patients will typically note an enlarged neck lymph node, a progressive worsening of their voice and swallowing, or a sore on the tongue at the time of diagnosis.
 Head and neck tumors may also arise from the parotid salivary glands, nasal cavity or nasopharynx.

 Head and neck cancers historically were caused by smoking however in the past decade there have been increases in these tumors due to a virus.
-Currently there is an epidemic of HPV (human papilloma virus) oropharynx cancers.
+Currently, there is an epidemic of HPV (human papilloma virus) oropharynx cancers.

 Although head and neck cancers are usually fatal if left untreated, the vast majority can be cured with some combination of surgery, radiation therapy or chemotherapy.